Swirrl/grafter/README.md

 [![Clojars Project](http://clojars.org/grafter/latest-version.svg)](http://clojars.org/grafter)

-Release candidates are released as `SNAPSHOT` builds and our first official release will be `0.2.0`, this will hopefully be released in the coming weeks.

 **NOTE:** We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.